 The add-in is called Microsoft Dynamics Office Add-in and it's available for installation from on the Office Store (AppSource).
 With the add-in installed, the Edit in Excel action is available on most list and list part pages from the Share icon .
 For more information about using the add-in, see Viewing and Editing in Excel From Business Central.

 The add-in works on Windows only; not macOS.

 About deployment as an admin

 With Business Central online, there are a few deployment options for getting the add-in to users.
 One option is individual acquisition, where you let users install the add-in themselves.
 With this option, users must have access to downloading files from the Office Store.
-Another option is to set up Centralised Deployment in the Microsoft 365 admin centre to automatically deploy the add-in to your entire organisation, groups, or specific users.
-Centralised Deployment provides a way to get the add-in to users if your organisation doesn't give users access to the Office Store.
+Another option is to set up Centralized Deployment in the Microsoft 365 admin center to automatically deploy the add-in to your entire organization, groups, or specific users.
+Centralized Deployment provides a way to get the add-in to users if your organization doesn't give users access to the Office Store.